 How to Care for Freshly Laid Sod

 Deeply water the new sod on the day of installation.
 Ensure the water goes about 6 to 8 inches deep, or until the soil can’t handle any more water.
-Some sod selling companies suggests that you water the sod until the water runs into the street.
-After the first day, decrease the amount of water your grass gets on a daily basis — about 1 inch a day— or as suggested by your sod provider.
+Some sod selling companies suggest that you water the sod until the water runs into the street.
+After the first day, decrease the amount of water your grass gets on a daily basis—about 1 inch a day, or as suggested by your sod provider.

 Continue watering your sod deeply over the next few weeks to encourage roots to grow from the sod soil layer and into your existing soil.
 Check for rooting by tugging on a corner of a sod piece; if it comes up easily, the roots haven’t grown into the soil, if you feel resistance when pulling on a piece of sod the roots are growing.
 Rooting typically takes between 2 to 6 weeks, depending upon your care and the type of sod you purchased.